schmidb/TurtleTrafo/_i18n/en/_posts/offerings/2023-06-28-66daysofchange.md

 Nearly three months of high intensity training aiming for real change inside you.

-## These 66 days of training:
+## These 66 days of training ...
-* Offer the opportunity to change fast and deep
+* offer the opportunity to change fast and deep.
-* Gain clarity of what you really want in life
+* gain clarity of what you really want in life.
-* Offer a broad range of tools and techniques to work with yourself
+* offer a broad range of tools and techniques to work with yourself.

 <br>
-## This is for you if:
+## This is for you if you are ...
-* Are craving change
+* craving change.
-* Willing to really change yourself
+* willing to really change yourself.
-* Wanting this change now
+* wanting this change NOW.
-* Taking on the complete responsibility for yourself
+* taking on the complete responsibility for yourself.

 <br>
 VIDEO - coming soon